Emurasoft/emurasoft.github.io/en/dlg/combine_files/combine_wiz_dest.md

 will change returns to LFs.
 Generally, Windows uses CR+LF for all returns.
 Macintosh uses CRs only, and Unix uses LFs only.

-## Bookmarked lines only check box
+## Bookmarked lines only checkbox

 If this is checked, only bookmarked lines will be saved.

-## Remove the first line from all documents except the first document check box
+## Remove the first line from all documents except the first document checkbox

 If this is checked, EmEditor will remove the first line from all source documents except the first document.

-## Prompt when Saving Unicode as ANSI check box
+## Prompt when Saving Unicode as ANSI checkbox

 When saving a file as an encoding other than Unicode, Unicode big endian, or UTF-8, prompts if the document contains Unicode characters which cannot be converted to the specified encoding.

-## Open the combined file when finished successfully check box
+## Open the combined file when finished successfully checkbox

 If this is checked, EmEditor will open the combined file when combining files is finished successfully.

-## Run a macro against the combined file check box
+## Run a macro against the combined file checkbox

 If this is checked, EmEditor will run a macro against the combined file.